 - Have been in close contact with a person who has tested positive

 Testing in the on-campus clinic is available for students, faculty and staff on campus.
 If an employee lives off campus, but is on campus when it is determined they need a test, they may have that test done on campus.
 If someone is already off campus, however, we ask that they not return to campus to have a test.
 For off campus testing, please visit the VDH website for a list of testing centers in the area.

-Q: Will there be on-campus health services?
+Q: Are there be on-campus health services?

 Q: Will students be notified if someone in their dorm has tested positive?